fede-ortega/MedicaBot-Rasa-ES/README.md

 2. SEFH (Spanish Society of Hospital Pharmacists).
 3. NIH (National Institutes of Health).

-Disclaimer: "The author assumes no responsibility or liability for any errors or omissions in the content of this project.
-The information contained in this site is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness for the purposes of this project".
+Disclaimer: "The author assumes no responsibility or liability for any errors or omissions in the medical content of this project.
+The medical information contained in this site is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness for the purposes of this project".